georgiavachon/EC327-SmartList/README.md

 // Copyright Georgia Vachon gvachon@bu.edu

 # EC327 Group 24 SmartList
+Once you have opened the program, click on any of the textboxes at the top of the screen to begin entering your first task.
+You can only enter dates in the format ##/## and can only enter numbers 1-10 for the priority, but you can name the task whatever you would like.
+Once you have entered your task in the proper format, press the enter key or click on the “ADD” button to see your task listed below.
+Repeat this process until you have entered all of your tasks.
+If necessary, you can delete the last item added at any time by clicking the corresponding button at the bottom of the screen.
+When you are ready to generate your smart list you can click the button in the bottom right and open the Your SmartList window.
+In this window you can click anywhere on the tasks to check them off as you complete them.
+You can also uncheck them if you make a mistake.
+Completed tasks will remain on the screen until the window is closed, when they will then be deleted from your list of tasks.
+When you are done with Your SmartList, close the window to return to the welcome screen where you can add to your existing list or start a new one by clicking the “Clear All” button.

 Instructions on how to compile and run our program:
 To compile, open terminal in this directory and run the command: